 FYI they only take PPO.

 I’ve had nothing but great experiences here.
-I’ve had four dentists in my life, and Dr. Dotson and his staff are always professional, helpful and considerate.
+I’ve had four dentists in my life, and his staff are always professional, helpful and considerate.
 The dental work I got there (a crown) was painless, efficient and affordable.
 They offered me all sorts of spa treatments (chair massages, wax hand dips, music – for example), but I just wanted in and out of there due to time constraints, and they obliged.

 I’d go back again in a heartbeat.